StakeNBake/ListComprehensionTrivia/README.md

 The final outcome can be compressed into a large one line nest list comprehension📏 where the outcome is achieved in 3 lines of code.

-The solution shows a breakdown of how this is achieved.
+The Solution file shows a breakdown of how this is achieved.

 I welcome feedback.
 Hope this helps. ☀️